Streamlining Grants Management with Proposal Development Systems

 Share Article:

-Senior Analyst
+Former Analyst

 photo

-As a senior analyst for Tambellini Group, Mary Beth Cahill focuses her research on CRM and advancement initiatives.
+As a former senior analyst for Tambellini Group, Mary Beth Cahill focused her research on CRM and advancement initiatives.
 She has led numerous research efforts, specifically in vendor administrative systems and student information systems (SIS) software solutions, data and learning analytics, CRM, learning management, and social networking.
-Mary Beth is also the co-author of several published industry reports, including Tambellini Group's "Upgrade or Replace" and "Vendor Review" series of reports.
+Mary Beth was also the co-author of several published industry reports, including Tambellini Group's "Upgrade or Replace" and "Vendor Review" series of reports.

 Other Posts From this Author: